[Major–posted 2/24/20 (replaces 6/27/18 edition)]

 OP 74.14: University-Recognized Centers and Institutes

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure compliance with the university policy concerning centers and institutes.
 Centers and institutes provide stimulating and organized opportunities to enhance research, particularly of an interdisciplinary nature, as well as instruction and outreach beyond what is possible from the traditional academic units.
-Over the years, centers and institutes at TTU have served the university well.
 It is the desire of the university that these innovative activities succeed, grow, and achieve excellence.
 This OP is designed to enhance the future success of centers and institutes at TTU.

-REVIEW: This OP will be reviewed in April of even-numbered years by the Vice President for Research (VPR) with recommended revisions presented via the Provost and Senior Vice President for Academic Affairs (PSVPAA) to the President by May 15.
+REVIEW: This OP will be reviewed in April of even-numbered years by the Office of Research and Innovation (OR&I) with substantive revisions presented via the Provost and Senior Vice President (PSVP) to the President by May 15.

 a.
 Center: a university-recognized center is composed of faculty and, potentially, staff and students who declare a shared technical interest and pursue shared research, instruction, and/or outreach as an enterprise that involves common activities; these may include cooperative research and scholarship, shared resources, operations, facilities, and personnel.